-If you’re used to the beige-y bottled stuff, you’ll be surprised to see how fresh herbs make this vinaigrette a beautiful and vibrant green.
+If you’re used to the beige bottled stuff, you’ll be surprised to see how fresh herbs make this vinaigrette a beautiful and vibrant green.
 That’s how it should be!

 Romaine is the lettuce to use here; its hearty leaves stand up to the zesty dressing and crunchy vegetables.
 If you buy your greens pre-washed, great, but if not, be sure to dry your greens completely before making your salad, otherwise your dressing will be watery.
 I’m a big fan of salad spinners for this task, but if you don’t have one, just use a clean kitchen towel or paper towels.

 Use any veggies and cheese that you like.
 I always go for a colorful mix of red peppers, grape tomatoes, carrot ribbons, olives, chopped hothouse cucumbers and a salty, tangy cheese such as ricotta salata or — if I’m in a Greek mood — feta.

 Pair this salad with a loaf of garlic bread and some Italian comfort food.
 Or for a main course, top it with grilled chicken.
 Either way, sounds like dinner to me :)

 Big Italian Salad

 For the Dressing

 - 1 cup loosely packed fresh Italian parsley, roughly chopped

 - 10 big leaves fresh basil